Meat and poultry

 Cooked meat and poultry

 • Avoid condensation and do not cover hot pieces of meat before refrigerating.
-Place meat in your fridge (uncovered) until it cools, then cover cooled meat with a lid or firmly wrap it with cling film
+Place meat in your fridge (uncovered) until it cools, then cover cooled meat with a lid or in store in a sealed container.

 Delicatessen meat